day8/re-frame/README.md

 And, yes, re-frame is fast, straight out of the box.
 And, yes, it has a good testing story (unit and behavioural).
-And, yes, it works in with figwheel to create a delightful hot-loading development story.
+And, yes, it works in with figwheel to create a powerful hot-loading development story.
 And, yes, it has fun specialist tooling, and a community, and useful 3rd party libraries.

 ## Where Do I Go Next?

-We haven't looked at much code yet, but **at this point you already know 50% of re-frame.** There's detail to fill in, for sure, but the core concepts, and even basic coding techniques, are now known to you.
+**At this point you
+already know 50% of re-frame.** There's detail to fill in, for sure, but the core concepts, and even basic coding techniques, are now known to you.